typelevel/Laika/docs/05-extending-laika/01-overview.md

 You've probably already seen examples for specifying `GitHubFlavor` or `SyntaxHighlighting` extensions in this way.
 These are implementations of `ExtensionBundle`, too, and come bundled with the `laika-core` module.

+### The Theme API

+Creating themes expands on the extension hooks provided by bundles and adds the capability of pre-populating the input tree with templates and styles.
+It allows to offer users ready-to-use rendering styles without the need to craft their own templates, CSS or JavaScript.

+Laika also comes with a lightweight default theme called Helium, and in many cases just tweaking its settings might give you enough flexibility for achieving the desired look & feel.
+The theme comes with default styles for the three main output formats of Laika: web site, EPUB and PDF.
+Configuring Helium is covered in detail in the chapter [Theme Settings].

+If you need full control over all aspect of the design, see the chapter [Creating Themes] for instructions.
+The remainder of this chapter deals with the functionality of the `ExtensionBundle` API introduced above.

 ### Extending Markup Syntax